NYPL/engineering-general/standards/decommissioning.md

 * archive the repo on Github.
 * work with IT make sure that all the AWS EBS, ECS, or Lambda servers are shutdown.
 This includes the QA and Production servers in their relevant AWS accounts.

+## Team-specific Processes

+The above serves as a general guideline for decommissioning and deprecating products, services, and codebases.
+Teams can have their own process, in addition to the above, that is more detailed and specific to the type of products they work on.
+Regardless of all the steps involved, it's important to communicate it and update documentation.

+The LSP team has to decommission certain endpoints and services and it was captured in their `lsp_workflows` [Deprecating a Service](https://github.com/NYPL/lsp_workflows/pull/24/files) document.

 ## Examples

 ### Application Restructure